Updated for 2026

 Rethinking How We Teach PE

 For years, I’ve believed that many PE lessons miss the mark when it comes to fostering physical literacy.
 We often rush to control, instruct, or correct.
-But what children truly need is space—space to experiment, take risks, fail, and try again.
+But what children truly need is space - space to experiment, take risks, fail, and try again.

 What is play in physical education?
 It’s not just downtime or reward; it’s a powerful learning tool.
 PE play gives children the opportunity to discover what their bodies can do.
 Whether they're trying a new movement or engaging with others through games, this active experimentation is critical for motor development, problem-solving, and confidence.
+According to research from organisations such as Sport England and the Youth Sport Trust, play-based approaches significantly improve engagement and long-term participation in physical activity.

 The Role of the Confident Teacher